-4. To deliver the Marriage Schedule to the Marriage Officer on or before the day of the ceremony.
+4. To deliver the Marriage Schedule to the Marriage Officer on the day of the ceremony.
 Note: the marriage cannot be legally conducted without the Marriage Schedule.

 5. To advise the Registrar and the Marriage Officer, in advance, if there is any possibility of the marriage not taking place on the date or in the place specified.